This Former Beauty Queen Plays A Time Traveling Witch in Netflix's Newest Series

 Who Plays Carmen In 'Siempre Bruja'?
-Angely Gaviria's Character Has Backstory That Spans Centuries
+Angely Gaviria's Character Has a Backstory That Spans Centuries

 Something witchy this way comes, following in the footsteps of shows like Charmed and The Chilling Adventures of Sabrina.
 Siempre Bruja (or, Always a Witch in translation) is a Colombian Netflix series following Carmen (Angely Gaviria) — a girl who seems seriously out of place in the coastal town of Cartagena.
 But Carmen has a secret: she's a witch and has time-traveled to the present.
 Angely Gaviria plays Carmen in Siempre Bruja, who is an up-and-comer in the Colombia entertainment scene, and she was essentially made for this role.